rxOred/unnatural/README.md

 Unnatural also comes with a runtime mode, which is capable of scanning a process for suspesicous content at runtime. it uses libbpfgo tracing library to achieve this.

-Unnatural has a terminal user interface to output Data it has found.